Duvet vs. Comforter: What's the Difference?

 Can clump together

-Since a duvet is not a quilted blanket, it might be prone to some clumping.
+Since your new duvet is not a quilted blanket, it might be prone to some clumping that you wouldn’t experience with a new comforter.
 This can get frustrating, but the fix is super easy.

 Put your duvet in the dryer to help remove clumps.
 Simply place your duvet in your dryer with a few tennis or dryer balls.
 Give the duvet ten minutes before removing it and massaging out any remaining clumps.
 Put back for ten more minutes, and your duvet should be clump-free.